 Cursor keeps engineers in a familiar editor and makes them faster while they stay close to every change.
 Claude Code behaves more like a terminal-based implementation agent: you describe an outcome, it plans the steps, edits files, runs commands, and iterates.

-That difference matters when AI-assisted development starts touching internal tools, revenue workflows, customer-facing features, or operational automations.
+That difference matters when vibe coding starts touching internal tools, revenue workflows, customer-facing features, or operational automations.
 The ROI is not “more AI in engineering.”
 It is shorter delivery cycles, fewer stalled backlog items, cleaner refactors, and faster movement from prototype to production without creating code nobody can maintain.

 This comparison breaks down what each tool actually changes operationally, where each one wins, what can go wrong, and how to choose a workflow your team can trust.